alexgg94/Lexicon/README.md

 - Output: Directory for the process output.

 ### HashtagSentiment
 This class uses **Distributed Cached** files to define a set of positive and negative words.
 For each hashtag will get a ratio of the positive and negative words in order to "determine" the global sentiment about that hashtag.
+In this case, the **mapper** will generate, for each hashtag in each tweet of the input file an **OwnWritable** data type.
+This is a custom **Writable** class composed by two **IntWritables**:
+  - Tweet's polarity (Tweet's positive words - Tweet's negative words)
+  - Tweet's length.

+The **reducer** will receive this structure in order to get the global sentiment about that hashtag.

 #### Input/Output
 - Input: Negative words file, Positive words file and output directory of **Cleaner** class.
 - Output: Directory for the process output.

 ### JobsJoint
 This class gathers all the previous MapReduce jobs.
+Use the compressed sequence file format for the partial results.

 #### Input/Output
 - Input: Directory with all tweets data, **N**, Negative words file and Positive words file.